aantron/dream/example/w-esy/README.md

 But this deliberately gives up reproducible builds &mdash; something you usually want for your own code.

+If you'd like to find out the exact version of Dream esy installed, you can look in `esy.lock/index.json`, or run `npx esy ls-builds`.

 <br>

 You can develop a JavaScript client side-by-side with the server as normal,